How Much Will My Virginia Speeding Ticket Cost Me?

 - Exceeding speed limits set by the Department of Transportation (§46.2-878).

-A fine of $7 for every mile per hour of the speed limit applies to the following violations:
+A fine of $7 for every mile per hour over the speed limit applies to the following violations:

 - Speeding in a school zone (§46.2-873) and